reinterpretcat/vrp/docs/src/concepts/pragmatic/errors/index.md

 Please note that vehicle id should be unique across all vehicle types.

-### E1006
+#### E1302

-`Invalid start or end times in vehicle shifts` error is returned when vehicle has start/end shift times violating one of time windows rules defined for jobs in E1002.
+`invalid start or end times in vehicle shift` error is returned when vehicle has start/end shift times violating one of time windows rules defined for jobs in E1103.

-### E1007
+#### E1303

-`Invalid break time windows in vehicle shifts` error is returned when vehicle has invalid time window of a break.
-List of break should follow time window rules defined for jobs in E1003.
+`invalid break time windows in vehicle shift` error is returned when vehicle has invalid time window of a break.
+List of break should follow time window rules defined for jobs in E1103.
 Additionally, break time should be inside vehicle shift it is specified:

 ```json